-The Berlin Wall was constructed on August 13, 1961, by the German Democratic Republic (GDR) to prevent mass emigration from East Germany to West Germany.
-It consisted of concrete walls, guard towers, and a “death strip” that included anti-vehicle trenches and barbed wire fences.
-This 155-kilometer-long barrier divided the city of Berlin into East and West for 28 years, until its fall on November 9, 1989.
+The Berlin Wall was built on 13 August 1961 by the Germans Democratic Republic otherwise known as East Germany to stop its citizens from moving to West Germany.
+It had concrete walls and watch towers and a ‘death strip’ with ditches to stop vehicles and high-voltage wire fences.
+Built in 1961 this 155-kilometer concrete repellent separated the city of Berlin into East and West for 28 years up until its demolition on the 9th of November in the year 1989.

 The Fall of the Berlin Wall